tomster12/construct/Obsidian/Development.md

 ## Short-term Todo

+- [x] Refactor code over to using new heirarchical construct system

+	- [x] Introduce addition of skills and skillBindings
+		- [x] Update core to use
+		- [x] Update movementHop to use

+	- [x] Update Movement to work with new system

-- [ ] Refactor all code to be clean, readable, extensible
+- [x] Refactor all code to be clean, readable, extensible
 	- Reformat to work with visual studio
 	- Convert some to 1 line functions
 	- Ensure public / private is all set correctly
 		- Ensure correct naming of variables
 	- Add headers for all serialized values

+- [x] Clean up all todos

 - [x] Rework PlayerController / PlayerCamera to use a state system for ingame / forging

-- [ ] Add UI for objects information for orbs / runes / cores

-	- [ ] This UI can change depending on the type of objects hovered
+	- [x] Link state between controller / camera

 - [ ] Deal with physics better on hover attachment / detachment

+- [ ] Change MovementHop AttackSkill particles size based on object

 ---